Cody2612/mixed-messages/README.md

 ## Features

-   -**Random Message Generation**: Each time the button is clicked, a new message is generated using random elements from predefined categories.
+- **Random Message Generation**: Each time the button is clicked, a new message is generated using random elements from predefined categories.
-   -**User-Friendly Interface**: Simple and intuitive UI with a button to generate messages and a display area for the output.
+- **User-Friendly Interface**: Simple and intuitive UI with a button to generate messages and a display area for the output.
-   -**Expandable Data Sets**: The collectiveWisdom object can be easily expanded with more elements for greater variety in messages.
+- **Expandable Data Sets**: The collectiveWisdom object can be easily expanded with more elements for greater variety in messages.